 NIR spectroscopy has also been used to test other aspects of soil pertaining to crops.
 Mineral composition of soils, such as nitrogen (N), phosphorus (P), potassium (K), iron (Fe), calcium (Ca), and magnesium (Mg), can be quantified to ascertain their availability for plants in fertilizer management.

-Water dynamics in soil, which is determined by soil texture, is another important parameter that can be measured by NIR to advise irrigation management.
+Water dynamics in soil, determined by soil texture, is another crucial parameter NIR can measure to advise irrigation management.
 However, it does require calibration for different localities.

-NIR spectroscopy is used in the bio ethanol production at various stages, from the farm to the processors.
+NIR spectroscopy is used in bioethanol production at various stages, from the farm to the processors.

 Raw materials that contain starch, cellulose, and sugars are fermented to produce bioethanol.
-These could be grains—such as wheat, corn, sorghum, and barley—sugar cane and beet, or grass, crop, and forest residues.
+These feedstocks could be grains—such as wheat, corn, sorghum, and barley—sugar cane, beet, grass, crop, and forest residues.

-The starch or sugar content of feedstock has to be estimated before processing to know the possible ethanol yield.
+Feedstock’s starch or sugar content must be estimated before processing to know the possible ethanol yield.

 If grains and residues are used, they are first crushed and treated with enzymes to convert the starch to sugars.
-The sugar is then fermented by yeasts to produce alcohol.
-Detailed chemical analysis of various components in the fermentation media, such as glucose, maltose, fructose, arabinose, lactic acid, and acetic acid, are tested to monitor the fermentation process.
+Yeasts then ferment the sugar to produce alcohol.
+Detailed chemical analyses of various components in the fermentation media, such as glucose, maltose, fructose, arabinose, lactic acid, and acetic acid, are tested to monitor the fermentation process.

-NIR spectroscopy tools have been providing information on BRIX or TSS content, starch, and lignocellulose of feedstocks at harvest.
-During the process, it has also been used to monitor the fermentation parameters.
+NIR spectroscopy tools provide information on ºBrix or TSS content, starch, and lignocellulose of feedstocks at harvest.
+During the production process, testing is also used to monitor the fermentation parameters.

-Scientists and agronomists use many instruments that utilize NIR spectroscopy, especially in breeding programmes and to suggest agricultural practices, due to its precision.
+Scientists and agronomists use many instruments that utilize NIR spectroscopy, especially in breeding programs and to suggest agricultural practices, due to its precision.

-The right applications of fertilizer and irrigation for each variety are monitored and fixed depending on health and response, which can be monitored with spectroscopy.
-The CI-710 Miniature Leaf Spectrometer, for example, can be used to match species and varieties to different regimes of water and nutrition supply in cereals, vegetables, and fruits.
+Fertilizer and irrigation applications for each variety are checked and fixed depending on plant health and response, which are monitored with spectroscopy.
+The CI-710s SpectraVue Leaf Spectrometer can be instrumental in matching species and varieties to different water and nutrition supply regimes in cereals, vegetables, and fruits.

-NIR tools are useful to determine the best varieties and crops for bioethanol production by measuring their sugar, starch, cellulose, or lignin content.
+NIR tools help determine the best varieties and crops for bioethanol production by measuring their sugar, starch, cellulose, or lignin content.
 Similarly, NIR devices like Felix quality meters are used to establish the best agricultural practices to improve fruit and vegetable quality, fruit coatings, and packaging innovations.

-NIR is one of the technologies tailor-made for agriculture, not only for research but also for farmers.
-Devices these days are sophisticated and give rapid measurements that are easy to understand and use in real time.
-They are precise enough for use in research and complement existing equipment.
-They take the guesswork out of farm management, while becoming ever-more user friendly.
+NIR is a technology seemingly tailor-made for agriculture, not only for research but also for growers, packers, and distributors.
+Today’s devices are sophisticated and give rapid measurements that are easy to understand and use in real-time.
+They are precise enough for use in research and complement existing equipment, taking the guesswork out of farm management, while becoming ever-more user friendly.
 NIR scanners are more widespread and developed for spot measurements, with imaging applications gradually gaining popularity.
-Smaller and portable tools are more affordable than ever and will continue to be an important step in bringing quantifiable scientific value to the food supply chain, saving stakeholders time, money, and resources.
+Smaller and portable tools are more affordable than ever and will continue to be an essential step in bringing quantifiable scientific value to the food supply chain, saving stakeholders time, money, and resources.

 Science Writer, CID Bio-Science